ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 applying the sorting rules (see {{sorting}}) to the complete list of addresses, including those already being attempted.
 This ensures that address family interleaving is maintained correctly regardless of when addresses arrive.
-For example, if a connection attempt to an IPv6 address is already in progress and a new IPv4 address is received, the IPv4 address should be placed next in the list of addresses to try, ahead of any remaining IPv6 addresses, as it would have been had it been available from the start.
+For example, consider a connection attempt in which only IPv6 addresses are available initially, and an attempt to one IPv6 address is already in progress.
+Then, when IPv4 addresses are later received, an IPv4 address should be placed next in the list of addresses to attempt (to account for interleaving address families) ahead of any remaining IPv6 addresses, as it would have been had it been available from the start.

 # Supporting IPv6-Mostly and IPv6-Only Networks {#v6only}